Kevin Strickland: Crime and trials

 On April 25, 1978, in Kansas City, Missouri, three people were killed when a group of assailants ransacked a house.
 The victims were 22-year-old Sherrie Black, 21-year-old Larry Ingram, and 20-year-old John Walker.
-Another woman, Cynthia Douglas, Ingram's girlfriend, was shot in the leg non-fatally; she pretended to be dead until the attackers left, at which point she crawled out of the house.
+Another woman, Cynthia Douglas, Ingram's girlfriend, was shot in the leg non-fatally; she pretended to be dead until the attackers left, at which point, she crawled out of the house.
 All of the victims were tied up and then shot.
-Strickland, who was then 18 years old, said at the time he was watching television and talking on the phone, and that the next morning police began accusing him of the murders.
+Kevin Strickland, who was then 18 years old, said at the time he was watching television and talking on the phone, and that the next morning police began accusing him of the murders.

 Two suspects, Kilm Adkins and Vincent Bell, were later arrested.
 Bell was a childhood friend of Strickland's, and lived at a house nearby.
 Police found a fingerprint belonging to Strickland on Bell's car; Strickland says this was because he had driven the car before, but the last time he had seen Adkins and Bell was at 5 or 6 p.m. on the night of the murders.
 A fingerprint from the shotgun used in the murders belonged to someone other than Strickland who has not yet been identified.
 Douglas, the only eyewitness, first stated she could not identify other perpetrators (two other guys) but Adkins and Bell.
 Later, when police arrested Strickland, she picked out him in a police lineup.
 Douglas later said she was pressured into naming him as one of the perpetrators by detectives on the case, and until her death in 2015 attempted to have her testimony recanted.
 In 2009, she emailed the Midwest Innocence Project, saying, "I am seeking info on how to help someone that was wrongfully accused.
 I was the only eyewitness and things were not clear back then, but now I know more and would like to help this person if I can."
 Douglas said police told her, "Just pick Strickland out of the lineup and we'll be done, it will all go away, you can go on and you don’t have to worry about these guys no more."
 Adkins and Bell confessed to the murders, but said Strickland was not a participant.